scy-phy/scapy-cip-enip/README.rst

 It uses scapy (http://www.secdev.org/projects/scapy/) to implement packet dissectors which are able to decode a part of the network traffic.
 These dissectors can also be used to craft packets, which allows directly communicating with the PLCs (Programmable Logic Controllers) of the network.

 This project has been created to help analyzing the behavior of SWaT, a water treatment testbed built at SUTD (Singapore University of Technology and Design).
+For more information on our work, visit http://scy-phy.net

 Therefore, it mostly implements a subset of CIP specification, which is used in this system.